 When a person has died in circumstances that may indicate suicide, the police or ambulance are usually called first.

 The police will deal with the incident and may need to speak with you and others to find out more information about the person who has died.
 Some of the questions asked may be difficult or painful to answer, but it’s important to provide as much information as you can.
 The reason for this is that the police need to try to establish the reasons why the person has taken their own life.
 The police will talk you through this and explain what will happen next.

 Police officers often have to inform people of the death of a relative.
 A next of kin, or someone close to the person who has died, may be asked to formally identify the person.

 The Procurator Fiscal has a duty to investigate all sudden, suspicious, accidental, unexpected and unexplained deaths.
 They must enquire into any death where the circumstances may point to suicide.

 Suicide and investigation into cause of death

 The Procurator Fiscal’s office will carry out their investigation and will issue the certificate showing the cause of death.
 They will also be responsible for releasing the body of the person who has died to the nearest relative once the investigation is complete.

-This delay can be very distressing for families, especially where there are religious or cultural traditions where the funeral and burial or cremation of the person who has died normally occurs as soon as possible.
+This delay can be very distressing for families.
+Especially where there are religious or cultural traditions that means the funeral and burial or cremation should occur as soon as possible.
 The Procurator Fiscal will normally contact the nearest relatives to keep them updated and to answer any queries you may have.